 It’s no mystery that video content is one of the internet’s main attractions.

 One of the most common reasons people use social media is to view video.

-But with video content set to be as much as 82% of total web traffic by 2022, the importance of video content to marketing strategy is massive and still growing.
+But with video streaming set to be as much as 82% of total web traffic by 2022, the importance of video content to marketing strategy is massive and still growing.

 Nowhere is this more apparent than video-based social network TikTok.